 My name is Kara and I am interested in communications, human rights and reading just about anything I can get my hands on.
-I’ve loved traveling for as long as I can remember; playing soccer (that is, football), hiking and running are at the top of my list of fun activities, as is travel.
-I plan to spend the next few months (or years!) living abroad, challenging myself to learn and grow every day while meeting new people and exploring new places.
+I’ve loved traveling for as long as I can remember; playing soccer (that is, football), hiking and running are also at the top of my list of fun activities.
+I plan to spend the next few months (or possibly years) living abroad, challenging myself to learn and grow every day while meeting new people and exploring new places.
 I hope you’ll join me on my adventures as I share stories and photos from across the world on this blog!

 Where am I now?

 And where have I been?

-I have written most extensively about the extended time I spent in Argentina, which is where I studied abroad in 2012 for four months; California, where I went to college for four years; and Liberia, where I spent two months in 2013 working for a local newspaper; and Ghana where I worked in communications for five months.
-I’ve also written about short vacations I’ve taken with my family, friends or on my own to countries in Latin America, Africa, Europe, and around the United States.
-I’ve traveled to more places than I’ve written about, but I’m doing my best to fill in the gaps as I go.
+I have written most extensively about the four months I spent in Argentina, which is where I studied abroad in 2012; Southern California, where I went to college for four years; and Liberia, where I spent two months in 2013 working for a local newspaper; and Ghana where I worked in communications for five months.
+I’ve also written stories or shared photos from vacations I’ve taken with my family or friends to countries in Latin America, Africa, Europe, and around the United States.
+I’ve traveled to more places than I’ve written about here on the blog, but I’m doing my best to fill in the gaps as I go.
 For a complete list of my posts, see the archives, or search by destination.

 This is a travel blog with its beginnings in a trip to Argentina where I spent a semester studying abroad in 2012 and has evolved to feature various places where I have lived or traveled.
 Freedman Travels is a combination of stories and photography from my experiences both abroad and within in the US, along with occasional reviews of books or movies.
 I do my best to show you what my personal experience in a given place was like – I am not an authority on the places I visit nor do I try to be.
 Rather, I hope that my writing will contribute to the complexity and richness of the world around us, and hopefully inspire you to travel as well.